 We will return to the hotel for a rest before our first musical event at the Wratislavia Cantans Festival – opera “Madame Curie” by Polish composer Elzbieta Sikora.

-Start the day with the Jewish history of Wroclaw.
-Visit the Synagogue, called the “White Stork”, built in 1829.
+Start the day with Wroclaw’s Jewish history.
+Visit the “White Stork” Synagogue, built in 1829.
 This reconstructed and restored synagogue is the only one in Wroclaw that survived the Holocaust.
 Today it also houses a Jewish community center, where we will learn about the history of the Jews of Wroclaw and the entire region of Lower Silesia.
 Then we will visit the impressive Jewish cemetery that was not destroyed during the Nazi occupation and during the Communist period.

 In the afternoon tour visit Tumski Island, the oldest part of the city, that serves today as a wonderful landscape site, full of trees and flowers, and together with the impressive cathedral makes it a favorite place for relaxing both by the city’s residents and the visitors.
 In the evening a musical event of the Wratislavia Cantans Festival – Missa in Tempore Belli (Paukenmesse) by Joseph Haydn.